MadLeon/LearnCPA/semester2/oop244/fundations.md

 ### Dynamic Memory (DM)

-> The memory that an app obtains from the OS during execution.
+> The memory that an app obtains from the OS during **execution**.

 - system reserves DM
 - allocated & deallocated at run-time

-**Scope Considerations**
+#### Scope Considerations

-> To keep track of an app's DM, we store the address of each allocated region in a pointer variable.
-We allocate memory for this pointer itself in static memory.
-This pointer variable must remain in scope as long as wee need access to the data in the allocated region of DM.
+- store the address of each allocated region in a pointer
+- allocate memory for this pointer itself in static memory
+- the pointer must remain in scope if it needed to be access